Basil Rajapaksa: Political career

-Basil Rajapakasa finally attended parliament on 5 April after an absence of 4 months and after being forced to resign after a series of protests against the government.
+Rajapakasa finally attended parliament on 5 April after an absence of four months and after being forced to resign after a series of protests against the government.

-In 2022, following the country-wide protests, Sri Lanka's ruling Rajapakasa family attempted to flee the country.
-On July 11, Basil Rajapakasa's attempt to leave the country through the VIP terminal at Colombo International Airport failed after a standoff with airport immigration staff, who refused to board him.
+In 2022, following the nationwide protests, Sri Lanka's ruling Rajapakasa family attempted to flee the country.
+On 11 July, Rajapakasa's attempt to leave through the VIP terminal at Colombo International Airport failed after a standoff with airport immigration staff, who refused to board him.

-He would later successfully leave the country to USA.
-On 22 November he returned to Sri Lanka and despite not being an MP or holding any government position he was allowed to use the VIP lounge of the Colombo Airport and was given a police escort.
-In addition he used the Gold Route Service at the BIA which costs over 200 US dollars per person when the VIP service is used and over a hundred SLPP members were seen eating food from the lounge waiting for Basil Rajapaksa to arrive.
+He would later successfully leave the country to the United States.
+On 22 November he returned to Sri Lanka and despite not being an MP or holding any government position he was allowed to use the VIP lounge of Colombo Airport and was given a police escort.
+In addition he used the Gold Route Service at the BIA which costs over US$200 per person when the VIP service is used and over a hundred SLPP members were seen eating food from the lounge waiting for Basil Rajapaksa to arrive.

 Personal life

-He is married to Pushpa Rajapaksa and has three children namely, Thejani, Bimalka and Ashantha.
+He is married to Pushpa Rajapaksa and has three children.

 Corruption allegations

 Rajapaksa is accused of many corruption scandals, and he is under investigation for corruption and abuse of state assets.
 He gained a reputation as "Mr. Ten Percent" due to the allegations of taking commissions from government contracts.

 In 2016, the court ordered authorities to auction a luxury villa and 6.5 ha of land in Malwana, which is allegedly owned by Rajapaksa.
 The house and land have not been auctioned and a court case is still ongoing in respect to this allegation.

 One of the accusations that the current government made was the misappropriation of funds belonging to the Divi Neguma Development Department.
 Financial Crimes Investigation Department (FCID), a police division that was established to punish the supporters of the previous government, filed charges against Rajapaksa.
 There are several court cases where some citizens of Sri Lanka have challenged the legality of the FCID.

 S. B. Dissanayake, the Minister for Social Empowerment and Welfare has stated: "The pipes were purchased according to due tender process, the purchased pipes were duly delivered the pradeshiya sabhas.
 The pradeshiya sabhas need pipes – for temple functions, funerals, when a minister is visiting – they need pipes for all of this."

 He has misused funds in a construction project while he was the Minister of Economic Development under his brother's government.

+On 14 November 2023, following a case filed by filed by Transparency International Sri Lanka (TISL) and other four activists, the Supreme Court of Sri Lanka found Rajapaksa, his brothers Mahinda and Gotabaya and several other officials guilty of economic mismanagement between 2019 and 2022, and ordered them to pay about $450 (150,000 rupees) in legal costs to the petitioners.